Bilal092/GOAT-QuantumControl/README.md

 4. Cost.m uses outputs from computations.m to compute infidelity and gradients

+5. outfun.m is ouput function to store infidelity and state.

 5. Remaining functions are used to plot and analyze results.